 What the “Old & New Testament” Is NOT.

 Christianity has traditionally taught that our Bible is divided into two parts: “Old Testament” and “New Testament.”
 They say that the “Old Testament” is the first 39 books of our Bibles, and the “New Testament” is the last 27 books of our Bible.
 But did you know that the phrase “Old Testament” only appears ONCE in the whole Bible ?
 It is only used in 2 Corinthians 3:14.
-But there is not one place in the whole Bible where this phrase is used to define the first 39 books of the Bible, nor is the phrase “New Testament” ever used to define the last 27 books of the Bible.
+But there is not one place in the whole Bible where this phrase is used to define the first 39 books of the Bible, nor is the phrase “New Testament” ever used to mean the last 27 books of the Bible.
 This division of the Scriptures into two parts is entirely man-made; it is not Scriptural at all.
 We would be better off, if we would take those two divider sheets – “Old Testament” usually comes before Genesis and “New Testament” comes before Matthew – and we just ripped them out of our Bibles, and treat the whole Bible as one continuous revelation from God.

 Two Phrases – The Original Languages

 So if we look at the phrase “Old Testament,” what does it define or refer to in the Bible?
 In the Greek, the phrase that is used is palaios diathēkē, and palaios simply means “something that has been around for a long time, or ancient,” and the term diathēkē can be translated into English as either “covenant” or “testament.”
 Therefore, it could be translated as the “ancient covenant,” or the “covenant that’s been around for a long time.”
 The phrase “New Testament” originally comes from the book of Jeremiah where the prophet prophecies that one day God will make a “new covenant” with the Northern kingdom of Israel (“the house of Israel”) and the Southern Kingdom of Judah (“the house of Judah”), and this prophecy is then referenced and quoted in the “New Testament.”
 The Hebrew phrase b’rit chadashah comes into the Greek as the phrase, kainē diathēkē.
 The Greek word kainē, means “newly made” or “recent,” and speaks of a “quality change,” not a change in content.
-For example, if a have an “old car,” and I update some of the parts, like put in some new interior and even give it a paint job, and then drive around and say, “Hey, check out my new car!”
+For example, if I have an “old car,” and I update some of the parts, like put in some new interior and even give it a paint job, and then drive around and say, “Hey, check out my new car!”
 Have I gone out and bought an entirely different car?
 No, I made some improvements to the car, but it is still the same car, and that is what God has done.
 He has made some quality changes and improved some things, but it is the same covenant – NOT an entirely different covenant as many Christians try to convince people.

 A Comparison of the Two Covenants